Should I sell my car?

 One caveat to bear in mind is the depreciation we mentioned earlier.
 While it’s completely up to you whether or not you sell up to buy a new model, if you want to get the most out of your current car it’s best to wait until it’s at least three years old, otherwise you stand to lose a pretty substantial amount of money.

 Ultimately, the choice is yours.
-If you do decide to sell up, don’t forget to see how much your car is worth with Jamjar’s car valuation tool.
+If you do decide to sell up, don’t forget to see how much your car is worth with by visiting our Scrap My Car page.